On 3-manifolds that are boundaries of exotic 4-manifolds: Symplectic caps

 We now turn to the proof of Theorem~\ref{thm:main4} concerning exotic fillings of manifolds that are the boundary of weakly convex symplectic $4$--manifolds. \begin{proof}[Proof of Theorem~\ref{thm:main4}] Since admitting a filling with exotic smooth structures is independent of the orientation we will assume that $Y=\partial X$ where $X$ is a $4$--manifold that admits a symplectic form $\omega$ with weakly convex boundary.

 An argument very close to that given in Step 2.\ of the proof of Proposition~\ref{cap}, allows us to attach $2$--handles to $(X,\omega)$ to obtain a new symplectic manifold $(X'',\omega'')$ with weakly convex homology sphere boundary into which $(X,\omega)$ embeds.
 For details see \cite{Etnyre04}.
-If $M$ is a rational homology sphere, a weak symplectic filling can be modified near the boundary into a strong symplectic filling \cite{OO99}.
-Thus we may assume that $(X'',\omega'')$ has a strongly convex boundary and can hence be capped off as above yielding the claimed symplectic manifold $(X',\omega'')$ into which $(X,\omega)$ embeds and for which $X'\setminus X$ is simply connected and contains a cusp neighborhood that contains a symplectic torus.
+If $Y$ is a rational homology sphere, a weak symplectic filling can be modified near the boundary into a strong symplectic filling \cite{OO99}.
+Thus we may assume that $(X'',\omega'')$ has a strongly convex boundary and can hence be capped off as above yielding the claimed symplectic manifold $(X',\omega')$ into which $(X,\omega)$ embeds and for which $X'\setminus X$ is simply connected and contains a cusp neighborhood that contains a symplectic torus.

 Let $K_i$ be the $(p^i,q)$-torus knot used in the proof of Theorem~\ref{thm:main3}.
 Let $X'_i$ be the result of $K_i$ knot surgery on $X'$ using the fiber torus in the cusp neighborhood.
 According to Lemma~\ref{lfs}, $X'_i$ has a symplectic structure $\omega_i$.
-Clearly $(X,\omega)$ embeds in all of these and so $(C_i,\omega_{C_i})=(\overline{X'_i-X}, \omega_i)$ are all symplectic caps for $(Y,\xi)$.
+Clearly $(X,\omega)$ embeds in all of these and so $(C_i,\omega_{C_i})=(\overline{X'_i \setminus X}, \omega_i)$ are all symplectic caps for $(Y,\xi)$.

-We are left to see that the $C_i$ are all non-diffeomorphic and, at least an infinite subset of them, are homeomorphic.
-For the later, notice that the $C_i$ are all obtained from $C$ by $K_i$ knot surgery.
+We are left to see that the $C_i$ are all non-diffeomorphic but are homeomorphic.
+For the latter, notice that the $C_i$ are all obtained from $\overline{X' \setminus X}$ by $K_i$ knot surgery.
 As noted in Section~\ref{KCS} all the $C_i$ will have the same homology and intersection form; moreover, since the complement of the torus used for knot surgery is simply connected the $C_i$ are also simply connected.
-Since Theorem~\ref{boyer} of Boyer says there are only a finite number of homeomorphism types with this intersection form and boundary, we see that an infinite subset of the $C_i$ must be homeomorphic.
+By the argument of Gompf above, we see that all of $C_i$ must be homeomorphic.

 To see all the $C_i$ are not diffeomorphic, we can use a result of Ozsv\'ath and Szab\'o \cite{OzsvathSzabo04} that says the Ozsv\'ath--Szab\'o invariant of a closed symplectic manifold is non-trivial.
 Thus $\Phi_{X;\b}\not=0$.
 Now Theorem~\ref{consurg} says